scoir/user-login-code-challenge/README.md

 Using a JavaScript framework of your choice (preferably [React](https://reactjs.org/)), create a simple login screen that allows users to enter their username and password and submit the login form to a backend process.

-Using [GoLang](https://go.dev/), create a backend that processes the login information and checks if the username and password are valid.
+Create a backend (preferably using [GoLang](https://go.dev/), but not required) that processes the login information and checks if the username and password are valid.
 If the login information is valid, the backend should return a success message to the user.
 If the login information is invalid, the backend should return an error message to the user.

 ## Instructions